Peterbilt: 1960s

 In August 1960, the first Peterbilt trucks were assembled by the Newark, California, factory; production increased to 800 vehicles for 1960.
 Coinciding with the introduction of the new factory, Peterbilt debuted a redesigned "Unilite" cab for its conventional trucks, distinguished by larger windows and a redesigned interior (including an all-new instrument panel).
-In an organizational change, Pacific Car changed its ownership status of Peterbilt, converting it from a wholly-owned subsidiary to a division within the company, making it the sister company of marketplace rival Kenworth (a division since 1946).
+In an organizational change, Pacific Car changed its ownership status of Peterbilt, converting it from a wholly owned subsidiary to a division within the company, making it the sister company of marketplace rival Kenworth (a division since 1946).

 In 1965, Peterbilt introduced the Model 358, largely replacing the 351 (which remained in production).
 The first Peterbilt conventional with a tilting hood, the 288/358 replaced a fixed radiator (and grille shutters) with a grille surround attached to the aluminum hood (a fiberglass hood was added as an option in 1972).
 Serving partially as a grab handle, the Peterbilt "bird" hood ornament made its debut (a feature remaining in current production nearly unchanged).

-In 1966, the company to expand its model line beyond highway tractors, reintroducing heavy-duty trucks as part of its model line.
+In 1966, the company expanded its model line beyond highway tractors, reintroducing heavy-duty trucks as part of its model line.
 Above the Model 341, the Model 383 was a 6x6 truck primarily for off-road construction use.

 In 1967, Peterbilt introduced the Model 359 highway tractor.
 Similar in design to the 358, the 289/359 also used a tilting hood, but was fitted with a larger grille (to accommodate larger diesel engines).

 In 1969, Peterbilt expanded its production capability, opening a facility in Madison, Tennessee (suburban Nashville).
 Along with the ability to meet additional product demand, the location was chosen to serve customers closer to the East Coast.
 As part of a revision to the cab design, the 282/352 COE adopted the name "Pacemaker".